 Is There a Limit on Medicare Coverage for Outpatient Therapy?

 Technically, no. There is no limit on what Medicare will pay for outpatient therapy, but after your total costs reach a certain amount, your provider must confirm that your therapy is medically necessary in order for Medicare to cover it.1

-In 2020, your provider must confirm your therapy is medically necessary once your total costs reach $2,080 for physical therapy, speech-language pathology or occupational therapy care.
-Original Medicare (Parts A & B) will continue to pay for up to 80 percent of the Medicare-approved amount once your care is confirmed as medically necessary.
+In 2022, your provider must confirm your therapy is medically necessary once your total costs reach $2,150 for physical therapy and speech-language pathology (combined total), or $2,150 for occupational therapy care.
+Original Medicare will continue to pay for up to 80 percent of the Medicare-approved amount once your care is confirmed as medically necessary.
 Your costs with a Medicare Advantage plan may be different, so ask your provider before seeking care.

 What if your physical therapy isn’t medically necessary?

 Your provider must notify you before providing care that is not medically necessary so you can decide whether you want the services.
 This is true for physical therapy, speech-language pathology and occupational therapy.
 This notice is called an Advance Beneficiary Notice of Noncoverage (ABN).
 If your provider gives you an ABN, you may agree to pay for the services that aren’t medically necessary.
 However, Medicare may not help cover the cost.